US Treasury sanctions Sudan’s Central Reserve Police over serious human rights abuses

 The USA Department of the Treasury's official seal

-The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctioned the Republic of the Sudan Central Reserve Police (CRP) for serious human rights abuse yesterday.
+The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctioned Sudan’s Central Reserve Police (CRP) for serious human rights abuse yesterday.
 The Treasury listed the excessively violent repression of peaceful pro-democracy protests by the security forces as the main reason.

 “The CRP has used excessive force against pro-democracy protesters peacefully demonstrating against the military-led overthrow of the civilian-led transitional government in Sudan”, the Department of the Treasury’s statement read.